Sign in

 GNSS Antennas

-Each antenna also has a location where the signal is tracked known as the phase center, which can vary over temperature and may be important in some applications.
+Each antenna has a designated location for tracking the signal, referred to as the phase center, which can vary with temperature and may be crucial for certain applications.

 Active vs. Passive Antennas

-Passive antennas consist of only an RF receiving element and draw no power from the receiver while active antennas contain a low-noise amplifier and must receive power from the receiver through the RF connector.
-Active antennas typically add 3-50 mA of current draw to a system.
-The low-noise amplifier allows an active antenna to compensate for cable loss and increases the gain closer to unity.
+Passive antennas consist solely of an RF receiving element and do not draw power from the receiver.
+In contrast, active antennas comprise a low-noise amplifier and require power from the receiver through the RF connector.
+Active antennas typically introduce a current draw of 3-50 mA to a system.
+The low-noise amplifier in active antennas counteracts cable loss and enhances gain closer to unity.

 Patch Antennas

-Patch antennas, also called microstrip antennas, consist of a sheet of metal that acts as the sensing element separated by an insulator from a larger sheet called a ground plane.
-This allows for a low-profile shape that is good for mounting on flat surfaces.
-The ground plane helps reduce multipath, but also makes patch antennas directional.
-Patch antennas can be cheaply and easily fabricated on printed circuit boards and are commonly used in mobile electronics.
-Patch antenna construction and an example product form can be seen in Figure 4.6.
+Patch antennas, known as microstrip antennas, feature a metal sheet acting as the sensing element, separated by an insulator from a larger ground plane.
+This unique design allows for a low-profile shape suitable for flat surface mounting.
+Although the ground plane minimizes multipath effects, it also renders patch antennas directional.
+These antennas can be inexpensively fabricated on printed circuit boards, making them prevalent in mobile electronics.

 Helical Antennas

-Helical or helix antennas are made of one or more wires wound into the form of a helix, and take a cylindrical shape, as seen in Figure 4.7.
-While most often mounted over a ground plane, omnidirectional designs can be achieved by omitting the ground plane.
-Helical antennas are versatile since they can operate in either normal mode or axial mode depending on the helix circumference relative to the intended wavelength.
-Normal mode is used when transmitting or receiving waves that are perpendicular to the helical axis, while the axial mode is for transmitting or receiving waves in the direction of the helical axis.
-These antennas can be made small enough for mobile applications or much larger.
-Due to their design, helical antennas are more susceptible to multipath.
+Helical, or helix antennas, are constructed from one or more wires wound into a helical form, creating a cylindrical shape.
+While they are usually mounted over a ground plane, omnidirectional designs can be created without it.
+Helical antennas are adaptable, capable of operating in either normal mode or axial mode, depending on the circumference of the helix in relation to the intended wavelength.
+Normal mode is utilized for transmitting or receiving waves perpendicular to the helical axis, whereas axial mode is for waves traveling along the helical axis.
+These antennas can vary in size, accommodating mobile applications as well as larger setups.
+However, their design renders them more susceptible to multipath interference.

 Choke-Ring Antennas

-Choke-ring antennas are a directional design that consists of a central receiving element and a series of hollow concentric rings which act to greatly remove multipath signals.
-The multipath rejection and high phase-center stability of these antennas allow for the millimeter-level accuracy required for surveying applications.
-However, their large size makes them less ideal when mobility is required.
-A choke-ring antenna design is shown in Figure 4.8.
+Choke-ring antennas feature a unique directional design comprising a central receiving element surrounded by concentric hollow rings that eliminate multipath signals.
+The remarkable multipath rejection and enhanced phase-center stability of these antennas provide the millimeter-level accuracy necessary for surveying applications.
+However, their large size may be a disadvantage in mobility-focused scenarios.

 Ground Planes

-The RF waves transmitted from the GNSS satellites can be susceptible to multipath interference, which occurs when the signals reflect off solid objects such as buildings and terrain prior to reaching the GNSS antenna.
-This causes the satellite signal to make multiple paths before reaching the GNSS antenna and can cause errors in the navigation solution.
-To prevent multipath interference from beneath the antenna, a ground plane is often mounted under the GNSS antenna.
-Ground planes can be any thin piece of metal, including foil, that block any multipath interference from reflecting up to the base of the antenna.
-Ground planes do not need to be electrically grounded.
+GNSS satellites transmit RF waves that are vulnerable to multipath interference, which occurs when signals reflect off solid surfaces like buildings before advancing to the GNSS antenna.
+This reflection can lead to multiple signal paths, resulting in navigation errors.
+To combat multipath interference from beneath the antenna, a ground plane is commonly installed under the GNSS antenna.
+Ground planes can be any thin metal piece that blocks multipath interference from reflecting upward to the antenna's base.
+It’s noteworthy that ground planes need not be electrically grounded.

 RF Connections